-The title of each graph of the statistical study indicates the parents variables (R or M & F) to which the correlations are related.
-These correlations are represented by each point of the coloured lines corresponding to each examined C variable (children).
+The title of each graph of the statistical study indicates the parents' variables (R or M & F) to which the correlations relate.
+Each point of the colored lines represents the correlations with the observational C variables of the children.

-Likewise, the variables of unknown order, formed by the different groups of 1 to 10 values from the 70 IQ values of each parent and children variables are placed on the left hand side of the graph.
-The groups of 1 to 10 values located on the right hand side have been previously ordered with the variable mentioned at the bottom of the graph.
+Likewise, the variables of unknown order, formed by the different groups of 1 to 10 values from the 70 IQ values of each parent and children variables, appear on the left-hand side of the graph.
+The criteria order of the groups of 1 to 10 values located on the right-hand side is the variable mentioned at the bottom of the graph.

-Indeed, an almost instantaneous perception of the exactitude of the particular specification of the statistical study is obtained; sixty coefficients of determination (r²) are shown in a way that highlights the global and underlying relations of the involved data set.
+Indeed, there is an almost instantaneous perception of the exactitude of the particular specification of the statistical study; each graph shows sixty coefficients of determination (r²) highlighting the global and underlying relations of the involved data set.

 STATISTICAL STUDY COMMENTS